jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

   the test passes

-* I copy the names that do NOT have double underscores (__) and paste them below the test to make a TODO list that I use to test what I can do with dictionaries_
+* I copy the names that do NOT have double underscores (__) and paste them below the test to make a TODO list that I use to test what I can do with :ref:`dictionaries<what is a dictionary?>`

   .. code-block:: python
     :lineno-start: 93